ovh/docs/pages/cloud/dedicated/pfSense_bridging/guide.en-asia.md

 ![Add a virtual MAC (1)](images/virtual_mac_02.png){.thumbnail}

-Select `OVHcloud`{.action} from the `Type`{.action} dropdown box, type a name in the `Name of virtual machine`{.action} field, and then confirm your options.
+Select `ovh`{.action} from the `Type`{.action} dropdown box, type a name in the `Name of virtual machine`{.action} field, and then confirm your options.

 ![Add a virtual MAC (2)](images/virtual_mac_03.png){.thumbnail}

 #### Determining the gateway address

-To configure your virtual machines for internet access, you will need to know the gateway of your host machine (i.e. your Dedicated Server).
+To configure your virtual machines for internet access, you will need to know the gateway of your host machine (i.e. your dedicated server).
 The gateway address is made up of the first three octets of your server’s main IP address, with 254 as the last octet.
 For example, if your server’s main IP address is:

-* 123.456.789.012
+- 123.456.789.012

 Your gateway address would therefore be:

-* 123.456.789.254
+- 123.456.789.254

 ### Configuring pfSense

 When you’re setting up pfSense on our network, the usual place to start would be the console of pfSense.
 Because our network does require the public IP to be using a /32(255.255.255.255) subnet mask plus gateway is outside the scope of the public IP, the console will in fact not allow you to do this.
-To do this, you are going to have to start by settings up the LAN side first.
+To do this, you are going to have to start by setting up the LAN side first.

 #### The hypervisor